You will need to login first in order to enroll or view an activity. Login Here

 The estimated time to complete this activity is 45 minutes.

-This accredited continuing education activity is designed for nurses and nurse practitioners who practice in schools attended by a student with hemophilia.
-It may also be helpful to teachers, physical education and sports coaches, administrators, guidance counselors, and other educators and healthcare professionals needing an introduction to school related considerations in hemophilia.
+This accredited continuing education activity is designed for professional school nurses in schools attended by a child with hemophilia; teachers, physical education instructors, school administrators, and guidance counselors; other educators and healthcare professionals who require an introduction to school-related considerations for students with hemophilia.

 At the conclusion of this activity, the participants should be better able to: